 - Express any concern you have about our use of your data.

-Consumers residing in the EU are entitled to certain rights over how we use personal information, including right of access, right to rectification, right to erasure, right to restriction and right to make a complaint to the relevant supervisory authority.
+You are entitled to certain rights over how we use personal information, including right of access, right to rectification, right to erasure, right to restriction and right to make a complaint to the relevant supervisory authority.
 In some cases our ability to uphold these rights for you may depend upon our obligations to process personal information for security, safety, fraud prevention reasons, compliance with regulatory or legal requirements, or because processing is necessary to deliver the services you have requested.
 Where this is the case, we will inform you of specific details in response to your request.

 - Right of access.
 The right to obtain access to your personal data.